neotypes/neotypes/README.md

 # neotypes

 :warning: The library is under heavy development.
-Do not use in production :warning:
+Production use is at your own risk and is not recommended. :warning:

 For early adopters: